|

 changed.
 The Germans called it the Decade Key, but this only refers to the number

-of wires on each patch panel (10).
+of wires on each patch panel which is equal to a decade (10).

 |